darryl-snow/wedding/_posts/2014-02-09-the-wedding.markdown

 ![Us with our marriage papers]({{ site.baseurl }}/img/darrylandhuojie.jpg)

 We met at the China Meteorological Administration, where we both used to work.
 Our first date was on the 17<sup>th</sup> of January, 2010; we went skiing.
+We followed up with some more dates - we went to see Avatar 3 times because Huojie kept falling asleep at the beginning and missing the whole thing.
 In May that year we got a dog together, Lady.
 After lots more dates and holidays together, we signed marriage papers on the 1<sup>st</sup> of February, 2011.
 Darryl officially proposed on the banks of the River Ganges on Huojie's birthday on the 2<sup>nd</sup> of November, 2013.

+### The Best People

+Guy Benjamin Wescott Taylor is the best man.
+Darryl and Guy have been friends ever since guy knocked on Darryl's door at university on the 24th of September 2001, to invite him out for birthday drinks, and was happy to see that Darryl was wearing a T-shirt that said "Chicks dig unix" on it.
+It was again in celebration of Guy's birthday a few years later that Darryl came to China, and stayed.

+The bridesmaid is a childhood friend of Huojie's, 阿丽, who still lives in Kunming and works as a teacher.

 ## Wedding Venue